michellechlin/Time-Series-Analysis/README.md

 ## Technologies

 Project is created with:
 * MySQL
 * R Studio

 ## Steps of statistical procedures

 STEP 1 - Prepare all the time series data (add the P variable(s) and the time series for targeted phytoplankton species).
-Here I use MySQL as a tool to preprocess the CB datasets (such as data cleaning and transformation; https://datahub.chesapeakebay.net/).
+Here I use MySQL as a tool to do preprocessing (i.e., data cleaning and transformation) for CB datasets (https://datahub.chesapeakebay.net/).

 STEP 2 - Check trend presence in each variable (e.g., use ACF plots [linear decay might be a signal of a trend] or WAVK test [small p-values tell about systematic change that could be a trend or a seasonal/cyclical component]).
 If no obvious trend found, proceed with the following steps.